noErrdev/python-chatops-incident-mplatform/docs/content/telegram.md

     - go to group's "General" topic and send command `/getgroupid@myidbot`
     - use group ID in `application.channels` [block](config_file.md#channels)
     - you can remove `@myidbot` bot

+7. IMPulse bot should have permissions to interact with users.
+If you see log WARNING <b>user &lt;username&gt; not found in Telegram and will not be notified</b> try to send message from &lt;username&gt; to bot.
+This should help.